 Today, women’s friendships are a big deal.
-There are websites dedicated to helping friends meet, books have been written about it, and blogs are filled with helpful how-tos.
+There are websites dedicated to helping friends meet, books have been written on the subject, and blogs are filled with helpful how-tos.

 They all say women need friendships in their lives, but that it’s hard in our modern, busy society for people to meet.
 They also point out that women often stop themselves from forming friendships because of fear or some other psychological defect that must be overcome.

-While all these arguments are valid, my observation is that friendships have always been more difficult for women than men.
+While these arguments are valid, my observation is that friendships have always been more difficult for women than men.

 Problems with Distance

 In the 21st century, it is possible to have thousands of online friends while having none in real life.
 Our Victorian and Edwardian ancestors didn’t have to worry about social media, but they did have other obstacles that made friendships difficult to build and maintain.

 - Most women left school earlier than men, and most married women did not work, so there were fewer opportunities to meet new people.

 - People came from larger extended families so women relied on and more spent time with their sisters, cousins, aunts, mothers/grandmothers and in-laws than people outside the family.

 - Women had a large number of children that occupied their time.

-- Women in rural areas often lived a considerable distance from the nearest neighbor.
+- In rural areas, people often lived a considerable distance from the nearest neighbor.

 - Social events such as sewing circles and formal balls were held, giving women a chance to mingle and have conversation.
 But did these events happen often enough for deep friendships to build?

 Like today, the women who found true friendship were blessed indeed.